Recent Searches

 • Contribute significantly to the activities, events, and projects of the internship agency.

-• Demonstrate skill in one or more of the Eight Areas of Responsibility for Health Education Specialists.
+• Demonstrate skill in one or more of the Eight Responsibilities in the health field.

 • Describe the overall structure and function of the internship agency and the role of the agency in contributing to individual or community quality of life.